muhammad-usama-sardar/ietf-seal-charter/README.md

 that a secure boot method is enabled, or that cryptographic keys are securely stored within a hardware-protected environment.

-This provides an additional assurance of trustworthiness, helping to prevent the continued use of a compromised system even if its conventional credentials remain valid, and enables authorization policies based on stronger security guarantees.
+The composition of remote attestation and (D)TLS provides an additional assurance of trustworthiness, helping to prevent the continued use of a compromised system even if its conventional credentials remain valid, and enables authorization policies based on stronger security guarantees.